albert-d-chen/notablehealth/README.md

 ### `Setup:`
 *To run locally on computer*:
-On GitHub, `git clone` and copy and paste the code url.
+On GitHub, copy the code url and run `git clone` followed by the url in the terminal.

 In terminal:
  1. `bundle install`